 Note that these undergraduate courses are not prerequisites for admission to the graduate HRM program; they are only a prerequisite to graduation with the Diploma.
 Thus, students may take the undergraduate courses while enrolled in the graduate-level core courses.

-All HRM graduate courses (except the practicum) are delivered by grouped-study mode, while all undergraduate foundational courses are offered in an individualized-study format.
-At the graduate level, courses are offered on a semester-based schedule, with most courses opening in either early September or early January.
+All HRM graduate courses (except the practicum- HERM 691 and HERM 512) are delivered by grouped-study mode for the September and January semesters, while all undergraduate foundational courses are offered in an individualized-study format.

 Registration requests must be received by the CIS Office at least one month prior to the requested start date.
 Note that all graduate courses have limited enrolments.